EltonVerve/verve-ecommerce/verve/README.md

 cart, checkout, order history, wishlist, product reviews, coupon codes, and a full admin panel for managing products, categories, orders and customer messages.

-This was built as a from-scratch redesign of a print-shop ordering system into a normal retail store — different data model, different UI, same emphasis on clean, readable, well-commented code that's meant to be learned from and extended.

 ## Requirements